 Note: Approval is not guaranteed at any stage of the application process.
 Given the high number of applications Reset receives for each Open Call, the likelihood of success for any particular application is low.

 Applications for all our Open Calls are accepted on a rolling basis.
-You can choose to submit at any time throughout the year, with “round” deadlines occurring every other month (January 1, March 1, May 1, July 1, September 1, and November 1).
+You can choose to submit at any time throughout the year, with “round” deadlines occurring as stipulated on the reset.tech website.
 Applications must be submitted no later than 23:59 (11:59PM) GMT on the date of the deadline in order to be considered as part of that round.
 If a submission is received after that time, it will be reviewed as part of the next round.
 Reset reviews applications at the end of each round.

 Reset does not have any requirements regarding an applicant’s status - whether for-profit, nonprofit, or a single individual.
 A consortia of multiple people, or organisations of just one individual, or an organisation designated as the lead applicant are all welcome to apply.
 Applications will be considered so long as their proposed efforts fit within the Goals, objectives, & areas of work requirements for all Open Call projects.

 Note: Applicants may be located in or organised under the laws of any country, except for any country on which the United States, the United Kingdom, or the European Union has imposed trade restrictions or export sanctions.

 Applicants must not provide any type of support for any member, affiliate or representative of a designated terrorist organisation, whether or not elected members of the government.